alejandrocq/ComedoresUGRbot/README.md

 # ComedoresUGRbot
-Telegram bot for request the menu of Universidad de Granada canteen.
+Telegram bot for request the menu of Universidad de Granada dining hall.
 It works thanks to <a href="https://github.com/eternnoir/pyTelegramBotAPI/blob/master/README.md">pyTelegramBotAPI</a>.
 Licensed under GPLv3.

 This bot is available at: http://telegram.me/ComedoresUGRbot